Geography of Hergom

 Brudhan's highlands and hills are intricately shaped by rivers that create lush valleys.
 The region's dense forests, influenced by a blend of oceanic and continental climates, provide a diverse habitat for a variety of species.
 The highlands, covered by taiga, transition into tundra in the southern parts of the peninsula, creating a unique ecological gradient.
 The landscape is dotted with hot springs and volcanic vents, reminiscent of the Cindre Plains, though lacking the latter's volcanic grandeur.
 This eerie similarity to the Dnklwos Islands has imbued Brudhan with immense cultural importance to the Wolgos people.
 The region's climatic and ecological resemblance to old Dhonowlgos makes it a focal point for conservation and ecological preservation efforts, albeit through a lens of exploitation rather than pure stewardship.

 The Wolgos have meticulously managed Brudhan to preserve its natural state and transform the landscape to mirror the cherished old Dhonowlgos.
 This transformation has involved introducing animals from old Dhonowlgos, despite the questionable impact on the local ecosystem.
-Species such as the Haiter now roam free alongside red wolves and bears, many of which are housed in large parks designed to promote recreational hunting.
+Species such as the haiter now roam free alongside red wolves and bears, many of which are housed in large parks designed to promote recreational hunting.
 These efforts aim to maintain a connection to their heritage while enhancing the region’s biodiversity, even if it comes at the cost of local ecological balance.

 The introduction of these species has had mixed results.
 While they help to recreate the environment of old Dhonowlgos, they also pose challenges to the local ecosystem, competing with native species for resources.
 The parks and protected areas provide a controlled environment where these animals can thrive without causing significant disruption to the surrounding wilderness.